 STEP THREE: Complete Purchase

 Submit NSHE Purchase Request.
-After receiving ICT final approval, complete the purchase according to NSHE BCN General Purchasing Guidelines.
+After receiving a determination from the ICT Software Accessibility Review Committee, complete the purchase according to NSHE BCN General Purchasing Guidelines.

 What to do if your ITC request is not accessible?

 If your accessibility review documentation indicates the product or service is not accessible, you can do any of the following:

 - Develop an Equally Effective Alternative Action Plan (EEAAP).
 Work with your vendor to develop an Equally Effective Alternate Access Plan (EEAAP) and submit to the ICT Software Accessibility Review Committee for approval.